 But where do you start?
 How long and thick should the rope be, and what extras should you look for?
 If you’re asking yourself these questions, you’ve come to the right place.

-We’ve dug deep to bring you an all-inclusive shopping guide with the info you need to make a smart purchasing decision.
+We’ve dug deep to bring you the all-inclusive info you need to make a smart purchasing decision.

 Where you plan to use the rope can definitely help narrow down your choices.
-Ropes made of synthetic fibers like nylon, polypropylene, poly dacron, and dacron do well both inside and outdoors.
-Battle ropes made of natural fibers like plant-based manila, shed small bits of fiber as they hit the floor or ground.
+Ropes made of synthetic fibers like nylon, polypropylene, poly Dacron, and Dacron do well both inside and outdoors.
+Battle ropes made of natural fiber like plant-based manila can shed small bits of fiber as they hit the floor or ground.
 While that's fine outside, you may not want your garage or exercise room littered with “hairs.”

 Ropes are available in different lengths to accommodate each available space.
 The ideal distance for creating constructive movement with the greatest number of exercises is 50 feet.
 That's the total length of the rope so when it's attached to an anchor point you need at least 25 feet of available space.
 Don't worry if you don't have that much space in your backyard, garage, or exercise area.
 Battle ropes are also found in 30 and 40-foot lengths.
 You get the maximum benefit from the longest rope you can fit in your space, so measure carefully.

-Half the battle with these ropes, especially the 2-inch versions, is hanging on.
+Half the battle with these ropes, especially the 5-centimeter versions, is hanging on.
 Your hand and forearm strength will be seriously tested.
-The ends of some ropes have a plastic shrink wrapped cover while others also boast a plastic end cover.
+The ends of some ropes have a plastic shrink-wrapped cover while others also boast a plastic end cover.
 Designed for enhanced durability, both of these extras can help you maintain your grip even when your hands start to get sweaty.
 There are a few models that feature a separate handle piece with a handlebar, though this is not a common design.
-These usually are included as part of a kit and can also be used for other strengthening exercises besides those normally done with battle ropes such as pull-ups, butterfly press, and shoulder dips.
+These usually are included as part of a kit and can also be used for other strengthening exercises besides those normally done with battle ropes such as pull-ups, butterfly presses, and shoulder dips.